s777610/web_data_collector_with_PostgreSQL/README.md

 This web-application allow users to enter their height and calculate average height of all users.
 Then, send the email, which contains height information, to the user who just submitted data.
 The data is stored in PostgreSQL.
-The web is bulit by Flask, which is python web framework.
+The web is created by Flask, which is python web framework.
 It uses psycopg2 and Flask-SQLAlchemy to build the database object to communicate with Flask.